 Ted Newsom’s semi-serious audio commentary does the job regarding basic facts about the movie, and his half-kidding casual delivery is basically okay too.
 He calls Bert Gordon an in-house A.I.P. producer, which is a stretch as he was not a producer-director for hire but more accurately an independent with a multi-picture contract.
 The commentary bogs down with a weird theory about the number of syllables in the names of various A.I.P. producers, which would seem to be more of Ted’s kidding.

 An impressive stills gallery lasts a whopping 21 minutes.
-It’s credited to Tom Weaver, who also credits Bob Burns.
+It’s credited to Tom Weaver, who co-credits Bob Burns.
 If we regret not having a Weaver commentary for this show, so does he — online he said he never secured a good interview on The Spider from Bert Gordon or any of the stars.
 Definitely not standard publicity fare, the photos include a ton of behind-the-scenes shots showing Bert in action, directing his thespians on the proper way to react to a giant arachnid.
 We can see how big and how small Gordon’s sets were.
 Flora Gordon shows up as well, and there is even a family portrait of Bert and Flora seated in their director’s chairs while Susan stands between them.
 There are two or three shots of Paul Blaisdell that we don’t recall ever seeing before, hamming it up with his giant spider leg prop.
 There’s even a color shot of the spider leg, and color shots of some pretty girl posing by some prop spiders that look like they might be from a trade show or a sample of theater ballyhoo.

 The most gratifying stills show the stage constructions for the cave interior walls, which aren’t tiny.
 They back up my theories on what parts of the cave scenes are live-action, and what are still photos taken in Carlsbad Caverns.